PomPonn/C-http-server/README.md

 HTTP server written in C

 # TODO:
-- handle socket closing -> make something with callback function?
-Maybe It should return something
+- handle socket closing -> refreshing page causes creation of second (unwanted) socket which becomes valid socket afer another refresh - it shouldnt happen
+- only six connections can be created - idk why